samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Note that we are comparing functionally equivalent programs.
 So if one program takes the length of the universe to run, while another runs in 1 second, these are NOT functionally equivalent.

 In large enterprise organisations, they have this archiac notion of "non-functional requirements".
 This is a massive abuse of language.
 If a requirement, say to run in less than 10 minutes, is not a functional requirement then this implies if we dropped this requirement the program would still be "functional".
-This is obviously stupid, but unforuntately many very stupid people work in large enterprise organisations as it's the only place they can hide.
+This is obviously stupid, but unfortunately many very stupid people work in large enterprise organisations as it's the only place they can hide.

 # Exceptions and Serious Application of PP